dwright37/dwright37.github.io/_pages/about.md

 News
 ========
+- (15/03/2022) Gave an invited talk about science communication and misinformation detection at Elsevier

+- (24/02/2022) One paper accepted to ACL on generating scientific claims for zero-shot scientific fact checking!
+This work was done during my internship at AI2

+- (21/01/2022) Gave an invited talk about exaggeration detection in science for Search Engines Amsterdam

 - (01/09/2021) Our paper on few shot learning for exaggeration detection in science is accepted to EMNLP 2021

 - (02/08/2021) One paper published in Findings of ACL